 tcp 0 0 0.0.0.0:8835 0.0.0.0:* LISTEN 406/pvs

 - Check connectivity by telnetting from the SecurityCenter console into the NNM server on port 8835 (the NNM listening port).
-If successful, the response will include: Escape character is '^]'.
+If successful, the response includes: Escape character is '^]'.

 No vulnerabilities are being received from the NNM server